os-js/manual.os-js.org/src/v3/guide/modules/README.md

 # Then back inside the root directory
-npm install --save file:src/osjs-client
+npm install --save file:src/osjs-client npm run build
 ```

 ## Linking

-With the `npm link` feature you override the paths in `node_modules/` and link them to the actual source-code instead of the distributed builds.
+With the `npm link` feature you override the paths in `node_modules/` from any directory on your computer.
+Useful if you don't plan on distributing your sorces like in [local checkout](#local-checkout) or [Git submodules](#git-submodules).

-Mostly useful if you have a large development environment (multiple distros and test setup, etc) that does not rely on [git submodules](#git-submodules).
-This has some caveats:
+> **[warning] It is highly recommended that you either manage your node installation with [nvm](https://github.com/creationix/nvm) or [modify you npm setup](https://docs.npmjs.com/getting-started/fixing-npm-permissions) to prevent permission errors when using the npm link feature.**

+This comes with a few gotchas:

 1. Using `npm link` will not deep-link dependencies
 2. Running `npm install` after linking **will reset the links** to the original npmjs sources
 3. Without a tool like [lerna](https://github.com/lerna/lerna) managing a huge codebase might be a bit of a pain of linking is used throughout

-> **[warning] It is highly recommended that you either manage your node installation with [nvm](https://github.com/creationix/nvm) or [modify you npm setup](https://docs.npmjs.com/getting-started/fixing-npm-permissions) to prevent permission errors when using the npm link feature.**

 Assuming you've already installed OS.js, this is an example of how you set up linking: